To view course descriptions for all courses in a single subject:

 Searching course descriptions by keyword is currently unavailable.

 ARTH-431Visual Arts in the United States to 1890 (3)

 Course Level: Undergraduate

 Covers portraiture, landscape, and genre painting from the early Colonial period to the late nineteenth century.
 Examines major artists and movements including Colonial portraiture (Copley, Peale), Hudson River School and Luminist landscape (Cole, Church), sculpture, photography, and late nineteenth century artists including Eakins, Homer, and Cassatt.
 Emphasizes cultural politics of colonialism, slavery, Native Americans, gender issues, and relationships between American and European art.
 Meets with ARTH-631.
 Usually offered alternate falls.
-Prerequisite: ARTH-105 and ARTH-210 or permission of instructor.
+Prerequisite: ARTH-105 and ARTH-210.